slatedocs/slate/source/includes/_endpoint-dataset.md

-name | string | Human-friendly string identifier description | string | Optional longer string archived | boolean | Whether the variable should be hidden from most views; default: false owner | URL | Provide a project URL to set the owner to that team; if omitted, the authenticated user will be the owner notes | string | Blank if omitted.
+name | string | Human-friendly string identifier description | string | Optional longer string archived | boolean | Whether the variable should be hidden from most views; default: false owner | URL | Provide a project URL to set the owner to that project; if omitted, the authenticated user will be the owner notes | string | Blank if omitted.
 Optional notes for the dataset start_date | date | ISO-8601 formatted date with day resolution end_date | date | ISO-8601 formatted date with day resolution